amille90/osticket-ticket-cycle/README.md

 <img src="https://i.imgur.com/pFwkEYF.png"/>
 </p>
 <p>
-Further down on the screen fill in ticekt details.
-For this particualar scenerio the entire mobile/online banking system is down.
-Insert that in the Issue Summary box as the title and in the text box below that fill in a more detailed but breif description of the problem.
+Further down on the screen fill in ticket details.
+For this particular scenerio the entire mobile/online banking system is down.
+Insert that in the Issue Summary box as the title and in the text box below that, fill in a more detailed but breif description of the problem.
 Press Create Ticket.
 </p>
 <br />
 Step 7: